A Fundamental Line of Black Hole Activity: Discussion

-Values of $L_j/L_{bol}$ extend over about 7 orders of magnitude from about $10^{-2} - 10^{5}$ while the range of values, and the relationship between $L_j/L_{bol}$ and $L_{bol}/L_{Edd}$ is similar for all classes of objects studied.
-The transition from sources with $L_j > L_{bol}$, considered to be ``jet dominated,'' to those with $L_j < L_{bol}$, considered to be ``disk dominated,'' occurs at about $L_{bol}/L_{Edd} \sim (10^{-3}$ to $10^{-2})$.
-This is consistent with previous results that find that ``jet dominated'' sources have low values of $L_{bol}/L_{Edd}$, while those that are ``disk dominated'' have high values of this parameter (e.g. see the summaries of Fender 2010; Yuan \& Narayan 2014; and Heckman \& Best 2014).
+The transition from sources with $L_j > L_{bol}$, considered to be ``jet dominated,'' to those with $L_j < L_{bol}$, considered to be ``disk dominated,'' occurs at about $L_{bol}/L_{Edd} \sim 10^{-2}$, which agrees with the results obtained by Best \& Heckman (2012) and NB16.
+This is consistent with previous results that find that ``jet dominated'' sources have low values of $L_{bol}/L_{Edd}$, while those that are ``disk dominated'' have high values of this parameter (e.g. see the summaries of Fender 2010; Best \& Heckman (2012); Heckman \& Best 2014; Yuan \& Narayan 2014; and NB16).

+There is no change or break in the relationship between the ratio $L_j/L_{bol}$ and $L_{bol}/L_{Edd}$ at $L_j/L_{bol} \sim 1$; that is sources with $L_j/L_{bol} < 1$ and those with $L_j/L_{bol} > 1$ have the same relationship between $L_j/L_{bol}$ and $L_{bol}/L_{Edd}$.
+This indicates that there is little or no difference between the physics of ``disk dominated'' and ``jet dominated'' sources for the types of radio loud sources studied here.
+These results suggest that they are governed by the same physics and are described by the same equations.

+As noted above, there appears to be a rather sharp cut-off of sources at $L_{bol}/L_{Edd} \sim 1$ indicating that sources with outflows that fall on the FP and FL do not have super-Eddington luminosities.
+In addition, there does not seem to be a strong change in the relationship between $L_j/L_{bol}$ and $L_{bol}/L_{Edd}$ as $L_{bol}/L_{Edd} \rightarrow 1$.